 Chocolate Cage – Chocolate Cake Decoration

 - Wax paper

-- To prepare the wax paper, measure the cake circumference and cut 2 strips of wax paper for that length.
-For 9-inch cake, I needed 2 15-inch strips.
-Height of the strips depends on the design you're planning, whether you want it the same height as your cake, or taller, etc. Just add an inch or so extra on top of the height of your design.
+- Measure the cake circumference and cut 2 strips of wax paper for that length.
+(For 9-inch cake, you'll need two 15-inch strips.
+Height of the strips depends on the design you're planning, whether you want it the same height as your cake, or taller, etc. TIP: Add an inch or so extra room on top of the height of your design.)

-- Using a ruler and a pen, draw 2 lines on prepared wax papers that will guide you to draw the design.
+- Using a ruler and a pen, draw 2 lines on wax paper strips for guidance, ie how tall your design is going to be.

-- Transfer the melted chocolate into a frosting bag with round tip.
+- Transfer the melted chocolate in a piping bag with a round tip.

 - Start piping your design within the lines, making sure it's thick enough to stand.
-Too thin lines are too fragile.
+Too thin lines will be too fragile.

 - Carefully lift the wax strip with chocolate design, and wrap around the frosted cake.
 Repeat with the other side.

 - Carefully peel off the wax paper.
-If the chocolate is a bit too soft, you can put the cake in fridge for 30 minutes, or longer, and then peel the wax paper off.
+(TIP: If the chocolate is still soft, put the cake in fridge for 30 minutes or longer, and then peel the wax paper off.)